| Cult of Mac

 Photo: Apple

-Families with a tradition of watching It’s the Great Pumpkin, Charlie Brown can already enjoy the classic Peanuts special on Apple TV+.
-That’s the only option this year – it will not be broadcast on a regular TV network.
+Families with a tradition of watching It’s the Great Pumpkin, Charlie Brown can enjoy the classic Peanuts special on Apple TV+ for free this weekend.
+And it’s available to subscribers of Apple’s streaming service at any time.

 How to enable background blur for FaceTime video calls in iOS 15